cis4400group6/CIS-4400-PROJECT/README.md

       * Once installed, you can launch jupyter notebook from your terminal simply by writing: < jyputer notebook >

   2. Install MySQL onto your operating system.
 This will be the database you are using for the project.
 The links below will take you to the installation page for MySQL.
 We have also included a Youtube video if you need more instruction on how to properly download the server onto your operating system.
-   * If using a MacOS please update to the latest software, if not, download archived versions of the MySQL server
+   * If using a MacOS please update to the latest software, if not, download archived versions of the MySQL server.
    * DO NOT FORGET THE PASSWORD you set for the MySQL server.

       ##### Download MySQL sever